People > Our People > Henry Wunsch

 Henry "Dixie" Wunsch

-Henry Wunsch (everyone called him Dixie) was born March 24, 1915, in Winnipeg, Manitoba, Canada.
+Henry Wunsch (everyone called him Dixie) was born on March 24, 1915, in Winnipeg, Manitoba, Canada.
 He was the youngest of seven children.
 His mother died in the flu epidemic when he was 3.
 Dixie was basically raised by an older sister.
-He moved to the United States with his father and older brother, and eventually ended up in Portland.
+He moved to the United States with his father and older brother and eventually ended up in Portland.
 He thought it was a beautiful city and decided to stay.
 In 1941, he married Katherine Weber.
 She preceded him in death on June 9, 1996.

 Dixie died June 16, 2004, at the age of 89.
-He leaves two sons, Fred and Randy, a daughter, Kristine Zelinka, six grandchildren and one great-grandchild.
+He leaves two sons, Fred and Randy, a daughter, Kristine Zelinka, six grandchildren, and one great-grandchild.

 Dixie died June 16, 2004, at the age of 89.
-He leaves two sons, Fred and Randy, a daughter, Kristine Zelinka, six grandchildren and one great-grandchild.
+He leaves two sons, Fred and Randy, a daughter, Kristine Zelinka, six grandchildren, and one great-grandchild.

 Sources

-AHSGR Oregon Chapter Newsletter, July/August 2004
+AHSGR Oregon Chapter Newsletter, July/August 2004.
+Edited for clarity.